MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 you need to add some of these APIs and system services to the container. since the container can't access them in the host operating system (part of the isolation provided by containers).
 To do so, you use a base image (package) that includes the operating system APIs and services that your app relies upon.
 These are shown in the diagram above inside the container as *Services*.
 For example, you could use a base image that includes Windows Server Nano Server, a streamlined version of Windows, but we'll talk more about base images in a little bit.
 -->

+## Containers vs. virtual machines

-This is in contrast to virtual machines (VMs), which run a complete operating system–including its own kernel–inside the virtual machine, as shown in this diagram.
+In contrast to containers, virtual machines (VMs) run a complete operating system–including its own kernel–as shown in this diagram.

 ![](media/virtual-machine.png)

-Containers and virtual machines each have their uses–in fact, most deployments of containers in the cloud use virtual machines as the host operating system rather than running directly on the cloud hardware.
+Containers and virtual machines each have their uses–in fact, many deployments of containers use virtual machines as the host operating system rather than running directly on the hardware, especially when running containers in the cloud.

 The following table shows some of the similarities and differences of these complementary technologies.

 |     | Virtual machine  | Container  |
 | --- | ---------------- | ---------- |